 Your thoughts may involve retaking drugs or alcohol.
 If this happens, it’s helpful to distract yourself through various activities.
 This way, you can avoid those triggering thoughts and allow them to pass.
 If you want to know some activities that you can implement whenever you’re thinking of using substances again, here are some of those:

 - Play board games

 - Be creative (e.g. practice painting or embroidery)

 - Have dinner with your friends or loved ones

 These activities can prevent relapse, as most cravings only last briefly.
 Often, waiting for 15 to 30 minutes will be enough to overcome thoughts and cravings related to your addictive substances.

 Substance addiction is a topic that many people experience.
 For them, it can be hard to stop taking drugs or alcohol, especially if the addiction started long ago.
 That said, they must recover, as their addictive behaviors have financial, social, and health consequences.

 If you have an addiction, it’s vital to know how to recover.
-One way to do so is to undergo rehabilitation at addiction recovery centers.
+One way to do so is to undergo rehabilitation at addiction recovery centers, such as the partial hospitalization program Ohio.
 Yet, if you’ve succeeded in stopping your addiction, it’s also equally crucial to know how to avoid relapse.
 This way, you can be consistent in your decision to be sober.
 To achieve such a goal, one step to take is to implement a relapse prevention plan.